-The phone is buzzing, the food still has to be cooked and at work everything is going on and on.
-Once the stress has started, it does not stop as soon as it does.
-More and more often you hear about "burnouts", the common disease of the 21st century, in which everything is said to be so much faster and easier.
+The phone is buzzing, the food still has to be cooked and everything is going haywire at work.
+Once you start going through a moment of stress, it barely ends that you experience another one.
+We are constantly hearing about "burnouts", the common disease of the 21st century, in which everything is said to be so much faster and easier.

-Our world is changing, of course.
+Our world is undoubtedly changing.
 We continue to evolve and many things are evolving around us.
-Whether much is better than before?
-Sometimes you can not do it with accuracy and often approach a lot of things emotionally.
+How much better is it than before?
+Sometimes you cannot say it with accuracy and often approach a lot of things emotionally.
 Older generations claim that "the youth" would not say anything more.
-These in turn argue that own decisions are important.
-But why is this all?
+The latter in turn argue that their own decisions are important.
+But how does all this come about?

 Have you ever thought about what exactly the terms occupational health management (OHM) and workplace health promotion (WHP) mean or include?
-If so, you belong to a minority, because people habitually accept what they have read without thinking in more detail about the individual concepts.
+If so, you belong to a minority, because people habitually accept what they have read without thinking about the individual concepts in more detail.

 The topic of "health" is on everyone's lips.
 There are smartwatches and apps that should keep people fit with the information stored there.
 This includes company health management in the individual companies.
 This is a systematic and goal-oriented management of all operational processes, with the aim of positively influencing the health and well-being of the individual employees and thus ensuring the company's success as a consequence.

 The stress seems to be a sign of success.
 But is that really true?
 Or is stress just a sign that you are not planning your time, activities, and tasks yourself?
-In addition, it has been clearly demonstrated that chronic long-term stress reduces performance and also causes numerous illnesses and thus a loss of work.
-Therefore, companies should think away from the schematics of permanently stressed managers and towards productive, well-organized, relaxed and healthy managers.
-Skilled time management helps!
+In addition, it has been clearly demonstrated that chronic long-term stress reduces performance and also causes numerous illnesses and thus loss of work.
+Therefore, companies should think away from the schematics of permanently stressed managers and towards productive, well-organized, relaxed, and healthy managers.
+Skillful time management helps!

 It is not just office jobs that require careful attention to our health, because there is more or less stress and strain on certain parts of the body in all professions.
 In our fast-paced and stress-laden society, every employer should think about whether or not to provide their employees with optimal working conditions.

-Occupational Health Management (WHM) serves to promote health in the workplace.
-Be it work processes, organization, workplace design or workplace behavior, all these areas are analyzed and presented in a solution-oriented manner.
+Occupational Health Management (OHM) serves to promote health in the workplace.
+Be it work processes, organization, workplace design, or workplace behavior, all these areas are analyzed and presented in a solution-oriented manner.
 In doing so, measures are taken which not only support the company but also have a positive effect on the employees.

-So far it has been considered perfectly normal and desirable that managers work a lot and sleep little.
-It was, to a certain extent, a sign of success in suffering from chronic fatigue and many top managers boasted that they would never get enough sleep.
+So far it has been considered perfectly normal and desirable that managers work a lot and remain short on sleep.
+There was, to a certain extent, a notion of success is suffering from chronic fatigue, and many top managers boasted that they would never get enough sleep.

 Occupational health management is one of the most important tasks of managers and HR departments.
 Here are a selection of methods and many practical tips that you can easily establish in your business.
 So you can easily support your employees in a healthy lifestyle and also lead by example.

-Employee health as part of occupational health management (BGM) in Switzerland is a key success factor for companies.
+Employee health as part of occupational health management (OHM) in Switzerland is a key success factor for companies.
 And here the pressure continues to increase, as the absences (illness / accident) have been steadily rising for more than 10 years.
-According to statistics alone in 2016, more than 2.8% of men and 3.3% of women in Switzerland did not appear in the workplace.
+According to statistics alone in 2016, more than 2.8% of men and 3.3% of women in Switzerland did not show up at the workplace.

-Yes, the Neanderthals knew about Work Life Balance.
+Yes, the Neanderthals knew about Work-Life Balance.
 Did you know that our tribal ancestors did not work for more than three to four hours a day?
 Some gods are also forbidden to work on two consecutive days.
-And in the Middle Ages and in the advanced civilizations of antiquity was rather less worked.
-But people did not get old then.
+Work was also done for fewer hours in the Middle Ages and in the advanced civilizations of antiquity.
+People did not grow old then, as compared to nowadays.

 The most important measure for employee health promotion is the development of a professional WHM system.
 Occupational Health Management (BGM) at various levels aims to maintain and improve the health of employees.

-"Understanding how a human needs to live to be 120 years old also helps us understand how we can overcome disease," says Professor Luca Deiana, biology professor at the University of Sassari.
-Nowhere in the world are so many centenarians living, like on the Italian island of Sardinia.
+"Understanding how a human needs to live to attain 120 years old also helps us understand how we can overcome diseases," says Professor Luca Deiana, biology professor at the University of Sassari.
+Nowhere in the world can so many centenarians be living, like on the Italian island of Sardinia.

-Cooking, painting or meditation are not only good in your CV, they also improve our health!
-People who put their hobbies into routine, permanently reduce the level of stress and thus the risk of developing certain diseases - such as blood pressure complaints or depression - to fall ill.
+Cooking, painting, or meditation are not only meant to good in your CV, but they also improve our health!
+People who put their hobbies into a routine, permanently reduce the level of stress and thus the risk of developing certain diseases, such as blood pressure complications or depression.

-In Spain or Latin America it is called Siesta, in Japan it is called Inemuri.
-In many countries, a midday rest is part of the culture and is even part of a longer lunch break to the working day.
-In this country, however, the nap is frowned upon, only toddlers and seniors keep a nap.
-It would be unthinkable, however, that in normal jobs - in the craft, in the sales or in the production about - retire for a rest.
+In Spain or Latin America, it is called Siesta, in Japan, it is called Inemuri.
+In many countries, a midday rest is part of the culture and is even part of a long lunch break on a working day.
+In this country, however, a nap is frowned upon – only toddlers and the elderly are allowed a nap.
+It would be unthinkable, however, that in normal jobs - in the craft, sales, or production – employees would retire for a rest.

-Criticism, fatigue and constant pressure are part of everyday life for many people.
-Many employees work everyday without a smile.
+Criticism, fatigue, and constant pressure are part of everyday life for many people.
+Many employees work every day without a smile.
 Chronic work stress can reduce productivity and lead to illness.
 "With scientific support, managers can justify work practices and wellness programs to increase productivity."
-This is what the researchers discovered after a psychological study.
+This is what researchers discovered after a psychological study.